markahrens/mytungsten/src/content/blog/2010/2010-resolutions-2009-recap.md

 </ul>

-<p>For 2010, I have had some difficulty in thinking of resolutions.
+For 2010, I have had some difficulty in thinking of resolutions.
 The first reason is that I have learned over the last 9 months that you cannot anticipate what your kid is going to do next.
 I hate to think of a resolution that seems reasonable now, but in a month is totally unreasonable do to a change in Will’s routine or&nbsp;behaviors.
-That being said, here is what I have:</p>
+That being said, here is what I have:

 <ul>